karawoo/2015-04-27-wsu/syllabus/capstone.md

 root: ..
 ---

-#### Using an Rmd file, create a short analysis report using R of the gapminder dataset.
+### Using an Rmd file, create a short analysis report of the gapminder dataset.

+Feel free to collaborate!

-1. Pick three countries you are interested in
+1. Pick three countries you are interested in.
-2. Write an Rmd script to load the gapminder data file, select all the data for that country (hint, use the filter() function), and use ggplot to make a three scatter plots (one for each country) that has year on the x-axis and GDP on the y axis.
+2. Write an Rmd script to load the gapminder data file, select all the data for those countries (hint, use the filter() function), and use ggplot to make a three scatter plots (one for each country) that has year on the x-axis and GDP on the y axis.
 Make sure you load all the libraries you might need (dplyr, ggplot2, etc).
 Describe any trends you see for each country using